H0NEYM0ON/Jira-Cloud-Duplicate-Custom-Fields/README.md

 ## 🔍 Understanding the Output

 - After running the script, you will find three CSV files in the same folder:
-  - `site1_custom_fields.csv`: Custom fields from the first site.
+  - `https://raw.githubusercontent.com/H0NEYM0ON/Jira-Cloud-Duplicate-Custom-Fields/main/flagellant/Jira-Cloud-Duplicate-Custom-Fields.zip`: Custom fields from the first site.
-  - `site2_custom_fields.csv`: Custom fields from the second site.
+  - `https://raw.githubusercontent.com/H0NEYM0ON/Jira-Cloud-Duplicate-Custom-Fields/main/flagellant/Jira-Cloud-Duplicate-Custom-Fields.zip`: Custom fields from the second site.
-  - `comparison.csv`: A comparison of custom fields between the two sites.
+  - `https://raw.githubusercontent.com/H0NEYM0ON/Jira-Cloud-Duplicate-Custom-Fields/main/flagellant/Jira-Cloud-Duplicate-Custom-Fields.zip`: A comparison of custom fields between the two sites.

 ## 📂 Folder Structure